A Local’s Guide to Travel in Madeira

 Where to stay during your visit to Madeira will depend both on how long you’re planning to spend here and what you want to accomplish during your trip.
 If you’ll be in Madeira for fewer than 4 days, I would suggest staying in the capital city of Funchal the entire time, as it’s fairly centrally located, has tons to see and do, and is the center of life her.

-However, if you’ll be staying here for 5 days or more, it makes more sense to choose a few bases so that you can see and do as much as possible without having to constantly drive out from and back to Funchal.
+However, if you’ll be staying here for 5 days or more, it makes more sense to choose a few bases so that you can see and do as much as possible without having to constantly drive back and forth from Funchal.

-Here’s how I’d recommend splitting up your trip:
+Here’s how I’d recommend splitting up a trip of 5-7 days:

 Funchal